-Intestinal candidiasis is a disease caused by conditionally pathogenic fungi of the genus Candida.
-Conditionally pathogenic they are called because micromycetes are unicellular microorganisms found in the intestine in more than 50% (meaning people who did not go to doctors with symptoms of candidiasis) of healthy people.
+Candidiasis of the intestine is a disease caused by conditionally pathogenic fungi of the genus Candida.
+Conditionally pathogenic they are called because micromycetes - unicellular microorganisms, are found in the intestine in more than 50% (meaning people who did not consult doctors with symptoms of candidiasis) of healthy people.

 Causes of development and clinical manifestations

 The causative agents of Candida candida are Candida fungi.
 They can belong to different species (Candida glabrata, Candida albicans , Candida parapsilosis, Candida tropicalis, Candida lusitaniae, Candida dubliniensis, Candida krusei), but they are negligible in the human body.
 The growth of colonies is prevented by bifidobacteria, E. coli, lactobacilli, enterococci, as well as mucin glycoprotein of the epithelial cell wall, which covers the mucous membrane.
 The latter prevents the attachment of the microbe to the epithelial cells.

 The Candida has no significant effect on the host's organism, and only when the body's defenses are inhibited, the immunity of the fungus begins to actively multiply and capture various parts of the intestine.
 Both normal intestinal microflora and barrier compounds contribute to antifungal resistance (resistance), and when the activity of one of these factors is suppressed or reduced, the defenses of the body weaken and yeast fungi penetrate into the internal environment.

 What leads to a decrease in antifungal resistance?
 Various conditions and diseases: